 - establish a quantifiable baseline for fatigue each operation

 - identify problem areas (fatigue hotspots in groups, locations, or schedules)

 - implement fatigue reduction initiatives targeted at areas of concern

 - use the ongoing analytics to measure the efficacy of these efforts

 HSE teams and schedulers can also use ReadiAnalytics to simulate the real-world fatigue impacts of potential schedules, helping aid in schedule optimization.
-Schedule analysis can also reveal the degree to which a certain schedule is itself causing of fatigue, compared to other potential causes, such as sleep health.
+Schedule analysis can also reveal the degree to which a certain schedule is itself a cause of fatigue, compared to other potential causes, such as sleep health.

 These insights can further help inform the right strategy and tactics for achieving fatigue reduction.